QuantumFusion-network/qf-solochain/README.md

 ## Executables and runtimes

+Explanation what executables and runtimes we have and how to run local testnet step by step.
+For advanced usage.
 See [docs/executables_and_runtimes.md](docs/executables_and_runtimes.md).

 ## Run the Full Node

 - To build and run a full node in a container please read instruction [docker/README.md](docker/README.md)